USAJOBS/ATP-Support/events/create.md

 ### Can I edit my event after it has already been approved?

 Yes.
 You can edit your event as long as it hasn’t been published to the USAJOBS website.
-If you you’re your event, you will have to submit it again for approval.
+If you edit a published event, you will have to submit it again for approval.